sarahgkmhmoud/AirBnB_clone/README.md

 To run unit tests, use the following command:

-python -m unittest discover tests
+python3 -m unittest discover tests

 ## Acknowledgements